 I’m rereading a bunch of the Young Avengers content, which has won several GLAAD awards for the queer content it introduced.
-If you want to follow along, I made a Young Avengers reading guide over here to make it easier to understand the order & where to get the comics, and see my other Young Avengers reviews!
+If you want to follow along, I made a Young Avengers reading guide over here to make it easier to understand the order, where to get the comics, and see my other Young Avengers reviews!

 Impression: The content in this volume includes Young Avengers #1-12 and the Young Avengers Special 1, so I’m breaking it into three parts, as the collection itself does.